ioannis-krmp/myCobot280_Project/README.md

-# myCobot280_Project
+# MyCobot280 Project

-MyCobot280 Jetson nano Control System
+## MyCobot280 Jetson Nano Control System

-This repository contains a Python application for controlling the MyCobot280 robotic arm using a user-friendly graphical interface.
+This repository contains three educational exercises for the Robotics 1 course at the National Technical University of Athens.

-The application allows users to teach the robot specific paths by recording Cartesian coordinates and saving them for future playback.
+### Exercises Overview

-Users can choose between different movement modes, including joint and linear movements, to explore the differences in trajectories.
+1. **First Part - Pick and Place**

-Features:
+   - **Purpose**: Move a cube from a known position to another known position.

-* Record and save robot arm poses
+2. **Second Part - Verification of Forward Kinematics**
-* Playback saved poses with selected movement modes
+   - **Purpose**: Send motion commands to the robot and verify forward kinematics using the Denavit-Hartenberg method.

-* User-friendly GUI built with Tkinter
+3. **Third Part - Kinesthetic Teaching**
-* Future enhancements may include inverse kinematics capabilities to allow direct Cartesian control.
+   - **Purpose**: Recreate the first task without prior knowledge of the positions, using the kinesthetic teaching method.